08Aristodemus24/virtuals-data-cleaning/readme.md

 then once the builder has created these credentials as opposed to GAME credentials, they need to enter these credentials within the sandbox x api cred page
 - see terminal if the agent is stuck.
 If so direct to maam aemyn that the agent needs to be refreshed
+- direct them to the giude you made
+- if they are using a G.A.M.E. api key which has rate limits and is different from the other option of using your own X API keys which you need to make in a developer account direct them to this: https://discord.com/channels/1214528554197319690/1323081628590936226
+- if they can't add new response ask them to try and clear their browsers caches
+- if agent fails to

 * When tg bot is having a problem
 Q: